Tau Tau Skin tallow balm — natural skincare for acne, rosacea, and eczema-prone skin

-In the ever-evolving world of skincare, tallow-based products have re-emerged as a powerhouse for various skin conditions such as acne, rosacea, and eczema.
+In the ever-evolving world of skincare, tallow-based products have re-emerged as a powerhouse for various skin skin types prone to acne, rosacea, and redness.
 Far from being a new discovery, tallow has been a staple in traditional skincare for centuries.
 So, why is it that this age-old ingredient is making a comeback, and what science-backed reasons are there to consider it for your skincare routine?
 Let's delve in.

 What is Tallow?